MohdFurkan8011/knowledge/content/docker/README.md

 ### Docker storage

 Normally if you wanted to store data in Docker container it would be stored in the writable layer of the Docker container, but this is not an efficient way to store data.
 So we make use of different container storage types.
-These storage types have a lot of advantages over the default storage method.
+These storage types have a lot of advantages over the default storage method, and this data can be shared between host and containers.

 ####  Types of storage